amblerman/mcm-appdeploy/README.md

 The applicaiton is completely ficticous and really is just using a standard nginx container as the deployable asset.
 The purpose of this exercise is to illustrate the application model in MCM as opposed to any functionality of the deployed application.
 Any application could be used for this pupose.

+Although this example will initiate deployments by manually changing values in a yaml file, this could be done as part of a CICD process in an automated fashion by editing the Kubernetes resource.

 # Technology used in this project

 * IBM Multi Cloud Manager: https://www.ibm.com/cloud/multicloud-manager